leftwm/leftwm/README.md

 sudo cp leftwm.desktop /usr/share/xsessions/
 ```

 You should now see LeftWM in your list of available window managers.
+At this point, expect only a simple black screen on login.
+For a more customized look, install a theme.

 ## Starting with startx or a login such as slim